Supporting to self-isolate

 Decisions on SISG applications should be made within 3 working days of receipt of all evidence.

 To apply for this grant or to seek further support such as assistance with the collection of shopping, prescriptions or other goods, you can contact Dumfries and Galloway Council on 01387 260600 or 0800 111 4000.
-Applications must be submitted during the period of isolation.
+Applications must be submitted within 28 days of you being advised to self-isolate (applicants advised after 2 February 2021) [Prior to this applications must have been made during self-isolation period].